 Changing training sites

 An extenuating and unforeseen circumstance is something outside your control, can reasonably be considered to have been unforeseen and can be shown to have a direct and significant impact on you.
-The RACGP considered extenuating and unforeseen circumstances on a case-by-case basis.
+The RACGP considers extenuating and unforeseen circumstances on a case-by-case basis.

 You may apply for a change in training site if:

-• you, or a significant family relation, have extenuating and unforeseen circumstances
+- you or a significant family relation have extenuating and unforeseen circumstances

 If we identify you need to change training sites